The Skandika Office Bike review. A desk bike comfortable enough to replace your office chair?

 Assembly and Build Quality

-Assembly is straightforward and comparable to other mid-to-high-end desk bikes.
+Assembly of the Skandika is straightforward and comparable to other mid-to-high-end desk bikes.
 The bike feels solid once assembled, with no obvious flex during use.
 The materials are practical rather than flashy: sturdy plastics and metal components that inspire confidence and feel built for daily use.

 One thing to be aware of is availability.
 Deliverability has been inconsistent over time.
 The Skandika desk bike was previously available via Decathlon and BOL.com but is no longer sold there.
 At the time of writing, it can be found on Amazon, and Skandika's official website (cheapest option!)